Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 ## Why you should know this or industry application (optional) (5 min)

 Concurrency gives us many benefits when it comes to solving performance issues.
-Today we'll learn about three well known problems we can encounter if we are not being careful with our apps.
+Today we'll learn about two well-known problems we can encounter if we are not being careful with our apps.

 ## Learning Objectives (5 min)

-1. Identify and describe
+1. Identify, describe, and propose solutions to the following iOS concurrency challenges:
-1. Define
+- **Race Conditions**
-1. Design
+- **Priority Inversion**
-1. Implement
+2. Identify and describe how to use __*dispatch barriers*__ to alleviate issues caused by locks and semaphores

 ## Initial Exercise (15 min)